maikherbig/AIDeveloper/Tutorial ImageStream/Readme.md

 This tutorial shows how to convert .cif files from ImageStream to .rtdc files and how to use AIDeveloper and YouLabel to create a dataset and train a CNN model.
-There are five steps; the last four steps are explained in a video:
+There are six steps; the five steps are explained in a video:

 1. Install Java and Python environment for converting cif files (see [below](#install-java-and-python-environment))